Trenton Cowles

 Trenton Cowles (born May 29, 2002) is an American archer competing in men's recurve events.
 He won the silver medal in the men's team recurve event at the 2025 World Archery Championships.

 Early life

 Cowles attended Taft Charter High School in Woodland Hills, California.
 He first discovered archery while playing it on Wii Sports Resort.

 Career

 Cowles made his international debut for the United States at the 2018 Summer Youth Olympics and won a gold medal in the boy's individual event and a bronze medal in the mixed team event.
 His gold medal was team USA's best finish in archery at a Youth Olympic Games or Olympic Games since 1996.

 He competed at the 2021 Junior Pan American Games and won gold medals in the individual and mixed team events, and a silver medal in the men's team event.

 In September 2025, he competed at the 2025 World Archery Championships and won a silver medal in the men's team event.

+Personal life

+Cowles received both a B.S. and M.S. in Mechanical Engineering from Texas A&M, where he also competed on their collegiate archery team.